 The Old Way of Training

 A common way of training animals used to be based on “aversives.”
-These were techniques such as pulling, pushing, yelling, constraining an animal, using body language that creates fear, making noises that scare or intimidate (such as “ah-ah” or other words/sounds that are delivered to startle or punish an animal), putting animals in uncomfortable positions, pulling/jerking on halters, collars, or any other restraint devices, and even using equipment that animals know will cause pain or discomfort if they resist (such as choke collars, shock collars, prong collars, bits, and rope halters).
+These were techniques such as pulling, pushing, yelling, constraining an animal, using body language that creates fear, making noises that scare or intimidate (such as “ah-ah” or other words/sounds that are delivered to startle or punish an animal), putting animals in uncomfortable positions, pulling/jerking on halters, collars, or any other restraint devices, and even using equipment that animals know will cause pain or discomfort if they resist (such as choke collars, shock collars, vibration collars, prong collars, bits, and rope halters).

 When aversives were used to train, the animals learned to avoid and escape situations that created discomfort, pain, or fear.
 Even the presence of a human caused stress to animals – which they either tried to avoid by moving away or by stopping what they were doing.